Cats hunt rodent pests, allowing us to avoid the use of poisons for vermin control.

 The ultimate agricultural system is essentially a self-contained order in which everything is recycled and the only significant inputs come in the form of sunlight and precipitation.

 In striving to achieve this ideal at Cameron, animals become a critical part of the equation.
 Chickens eat grubs and kitchen waste, while in return nourishing the soil and occasionally providing meals to the local raptor population.
-Goats eat down and eliminate blackberries, poison oak and other plant pests, eliminating the use of herbicides and at the same time providing manure for the compost pile.
-Whey from their milk is also used to prevent powdery mildew in the vineyard.
 Honey bees pollinate and encourage re-seeding of cover crops.
-Finally, the geese contribute levity to the whole scene so that our vineyard crew stays engaged, reducing the need for outside entertainment.

-Cameron Winery was the very first certified Salmon-Safe vineyard in Oregon This reflects our long term commitment to riparian protection, water management and conservation of native biodiversity.
+Cameron Winery is a founding member of the Deep Roots Coalition “drc” and we were the very first certified Salmon-Safe vineyard in Oregon.
+This reflects our long term commitment to riparian protection, water management and conservation of native biodiversity.

 Chicken coops move up and down the vineyard rows to distribute fertilizer.